xitrum-framework/scala-xgettext/README.rst

   ...
   autoCompilerPlugins := true
   addCompilerPlugin("tv.cntt" %% "xgettext" % "1.3")
   scalacOptions += "-P:xgettext:xitrum.I18n"
   ...

-Copy the .pot file to .po file and translate it to the language if want ("t" in .pot means "template").
+Copy or rename the .pot file to a .po file, and translate the strings in it to the language if want. "t" in ".pot" means "template".

-If you have existing .po file, use tools like `Poedit <http://poedit.net/>`_ to merge the .pot file to the .po file.
+You can use plain text editor to edit the .po file, or you can use `Poedit <http://poedit.net/>`_.
+Poedit is very convenient, it can merge new .pot file to existing translated .po file.

 Content of the .pot file is sorted by msgid, so that it's easier too see diffs between versions of the .pot/.po file.